MrAshleyOsborne/localgymclasses/README.md

 ## User Experience (UX)

-- Clear navigation with links to Classes, Booking, Cancellation, and Instructors.
+- Clear navigation with links to Classes, Booking, Cancellation, and Instructors
-- Consistent layout and easy-to-follow forms.
+- Consistent layout and easy-to-follow forms
-- Responsive design adapts to smaller screens.
+- Responsive design adapts to smaller screens
-- Accessible forms with clear labels.
+- Accessible forms with clear labels
-- Instructor profiles add trust and personality.
+- Instructor profiles add trust and personality

 ---

 ## Wireframes

 The following wireframes illustrate the planned layout and user flow.
-PNG files are saved in the repository root and will render inline in GitHub.
+PNG files are saved in the repository root and will render inline on GitHub.

 ### Homepage / Navigation